alvarotrigo/fullPage.js/README.md

 - `interlockedSlides`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Determines whether moving one horizontal slider will force the sliding of sliders in other section in the same direction.
 Possible values are `true`, `false` or an array with the interlocked sections.
 For example `[1,3,5]` starting by 1.
 Requires fullpage.js >= 2.8.3.

 - `resetSliders`: (default `false`).
 [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
-Deefines whether or not to reset every slider after leaving its section.
+Defines whether or not to reset every slider after leaving its section.
 Requires fullpage.js >= 2.8.3.

+- `fadingEffect`: (default `false`).
+[Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
+Defines whether to use a fading effect or not instead of the default scrolling one.
+Possible values are `true`, `false`, `sections`, `slides`.
+It can therefore be applied just vertically or horizontally.
+Requires fullpage.js >= 2.8.6.

 - `animateAnchor`: (default `true`) Defines whether the load of the site when given an anchor (#) will scroll with animation to its destination or will directly load on the given section.